 - PET (Polyethylene Terephalate)

 Examples: fizzy drink and squash type bottles.

 The above four types probably make up around 99% of all plastic bottles.
 Tops should be removed as they can occasionally contain a nylon sealing washer which is difficult to remove as part of the recycling process.

-For more information on why the council can only recycle plastic bottles, please download the factsheet.
+For more information on why the council can only recycle plastic bottles, please view Plastic bottle recycling: questions and answers.